Kazhuu/vhdl-examples/README.md

 ## Missing topics

-* Access types and how to use them.
 * Different ways to instantiate a component.
 * Configure examples.
 * Use of generics.
 * Block statements and signal kinds `bus` and `register` and how they behave.
+* Shared variable and how to use.
+* Different wait statements with process.
+* Example components?